• Tue. Dec 23rd, 2025

 A HEAVY RELIANCE ON IMPORTED FOSSIL FUELS

-Cyprus has limited domestic energy resources and it relies heavily on imported fossil fuels.
-The absence of substantial natural gas reserves necessitates the importation of these essential commodities, subjecting the economy to global price fluctuations.
-As international energy prices soar, so too do the costs for Cyprus consumers.
+Cyprus still relies heavily on imported fossil fuels.
+The absence of substantial natural energy reserves necessitates the importation of several essential commodities, which include gas and fossil fuels.
+This often subjects the Cypriot economy to global price fluctuations.
+As international energy prices soar, so too do the costs for Cypriot consumers.

 A VOLATILE ENERGY MARKET

-The energy infrastructure in Cyprus presents several challenges.
-The electricity generation sector on the island still predominantly relies on oil and gas, which are subject to volatile market conditions.
+Energy infrastructure in Cyprus still presents several challenges.
+The electricity generation sector on the island still predominantly relies on fossil fuels, which are subject to volatile market conditions.
 Efforts to diversify energy sources and integrate renewable energy technologies have been slow to materialise, meaning that Cyprus remains vulnerable to external shocks.

 LIMITED DOMESTIC COMPETITION

-Regulatory and market structures also play a crucial role in this sector and despite recent reforms, aimed at liberalising the energy market, competition remains limited.
-This lack of competition has created a monopoly, leading to higher prices, as consumers do not have the benefit of switching to and from multiple suppliers.
+Regulatory and market structures also play a crucial role in this sector.
+Despite recent reforms aimed at liberalising the energy market, competition remains limited.
+This lack of competition has created a monopoly, leading to higher prices.
+As a result, consumers do not have the benefit of switching to and from multiple suppliers, as is the case in other European countries.

 ENERGY SECURITY & PRICING